 Fast forward to 2021.
 Regina and Mia did not stay long in the United States.
 Dad’s cousin moved back with them, so we never saw them again.

-As for me, I grew up to become an autism counselor.
-Everyone kept asking me why, and I could not always give them a straight answer.
-I mean, how could I tell them that I wanted to learn to counsel things related to autism so that I could help autistic children and teach mothers like Regina how to be a good influence on daughters like Mia?
+Everyone asked what influenced me, and I could not always give them a straight answer.
+I mean, how could I tell them that I was influenced to learn how to provide counseling because I could help children with autism and teach mothers like Regina how to be a good guide on daughters like Mia who have autism?
 That would merely raise a lot of questions, so it was better to stay mum on that.

-As I began practicing autism counseling, I realized that there were indeed many parents who kept trying to treat their autistic kids like normal children.
-Meaning, they would order them to do something, and then they’d get mad if the child could not follow simple instructions.
+As I began practicing autism counseling then, I realized that there were indeed many parents who kept trying to treat their kids with autism disorder like normal children.
+This means, they would order them to do something, and then they’d get mad if the child with autism could not follow simple instructions.

-In such cases, I would remind the parents, teachers, friends, and autism influencers that kids with autism were wired differently from others.
+In such cases, I would remind the parents, teachers, friends, and leaders for kids with autism were wired differently from others.
 While regular children might understand an instruction at once, you need to keep reminding a kid with autism about what they should do.
-Hence, sticking to a routine for a long while was always my primary recommendation.
-More importantly, even if such kids would not show many emotions, it did not mean that your hurtful words won’t sting them.
+Hence, sticking to a routine for a long while was always my primary recommendation for kids with autism disorders.
+More importantly, even if such kids with autism would not show many emotions, it did not mean that your hurtful words won’t sting those kids with autism disorders.